Bias-Aware Conformal Prediction for Metric-Based Imaging Pipelines: Experiments

-In scenarios with limited imaging capabilities, such as low-resource clinics~\citep{aggarwal2023radiation,court2023addressing,kisling2018radiation}, reconstruction algorithms work with observations that do not contain complete information.
-For example, sparse cone-beam CT algorithms use limited ($<100$ instead of the standard $100$s) 2D X-ray observations to generate 3D CT scans~\citep{sun2023ct,ying2019x2ct,shen2019patient}.
+We evaluate Prop.~\ref{prop:symL} and \ref{prop:asymIndepBias}, Cor.~\ref{cor:SymVSAsymLengths}, and our heuristic (reverse Cor.~\ref{cor:SymVSAsymLengths}) for CQR non-conformity scores on sparse-view CT reconstruction for radiotherapy planning (RT).
+In scenarios with limited imaging capabilities, such as low-resource clinics~\cite{aggarwal2023radiation,court2023addressing,kisling2018radiation}, reconstruction algorithms work with observations that do not contain complete information.
+For example, sparse cone-beam CT algorithms use limited ($<100$ instead of the standard $100$s) 2D X-ray observations to generate 3D CT scans~\cite{sun2023ct,ying2019x2ct,shen2019patient}.
 The observed information is insufficient to recover the true image with complete certainty, leading to potential biases such as systematically over- or under-estimating organ volumes.

-We simulate a medical imaging pipeline, where a patient is imaged using sparse-CT, an image reconstruction algorithm is applied to the projections, and the resulting volume is used for downstream radiotherapy planning (RT).
-We use Neural Attenuation Fields (NAF)~\citep{zha2022naf}, a self-supervised image reconstruction algorithm.
-We synthetically injected noise to the projections, reconstructed the volumes using different initializations of the reconstruction algorithm, and generated plans using the Radiation Planning Assistant (RPA, FDA 510(k) cleared) \footnote{RPA is a web-based tool that combines organ segmentation algorithms and physics simulations for RT planning.}.
-More details about our experimental setup can be found in App.~\ref{app:RTdetails}.
+\textbf{Setup. } We simulate a medical imaging pipeline, where a patient is imaged using sparse-CT, an image reconstruction algorithm is applied to the projections, and the resulting volume is used for downstream radiotherapy planning (RT).
+We use Neural Attenuation Fields (NAF)~\cite{zha2022naf}, a self-supervised image reconstruction algorithm.
+We synthetically injected noise to the projections, reconstructed the volumes using different initializations of the reconstruction algorithm, and generated plans using the Radiation Planning Assistant (RPA, FDA 510(k) cleared).

-To validate our theoretical analysis in Sec.~\ref{sec:theory} holds true even for extremely low $n$, we use 19 patients for calibration and 1 patient for testing.
-We generate 10 reconstructions per patient by perturbing acquisition angles, injecting noise into the projections, and using random initializations of NAF.
-We perform leave-one-out cross-validation to examine each patient's interval lengths when calibrated with the rest of the patients.
-We use $\alpha=0.15$ for symmetric adjustments and $\alpha_{lo}=\alpha_{hi}=0.075$ for asymmetric adjustments, corresponding to $\hat \alpha=0.0567$ for the symmetric case and $\hat \alpha_{lo}=\hat \alpha_{hi}=0$ for the asymmetric case.
-In the asymmetric case, this corresponds to an extreme case of taking the maximum and minimum non-conformity scores.